The dilemma of #DeleteFacebook

 Firstly, your Activity Log has every single thing you’ve done since you opened your Facebook account.
 So for you to go back and unlike everything you’ve liked, delete comments, tags, and literally every little interaction… Well, you can do the math in terms of how much time that would take.

 If you use Google Chrome, there are several extensions that claim to automate these tedious actions.
 But be careful—make sure to read what sorts of information those extensions collect.
 Naturally, many extensions require certain permissions that might not fit your personal threat model.
 So just be cautious and make sure to do your research before jumping into a pool of extensions.

 Either way, here is the bottom line: If you are a digital marketer, page administrator, or require Facebook for your business (or your clients’), you’re stuck.
 Why?
 Because Facebook and Instagram is where today’s attention is.
 Facebook and Google dominate targeted advertising.
 Sure, there’s a time and place for Twitter/Snapchat/LinkedIn ads, but nowhere in those platforms will you get the same reach or engagement that your Facebook ads will.

 Don’t get me wrong—anyone can learn how to use their own favorite respective platform most effectively.
 Buyable Pins from Pinterest would probably work most effectively if you sell dresses.
 Or at least, could be.
-But in general, the Facebook ad space remains the most cost-effective way to promote your business or brand.
+But in general, the Facebook ad space remains one of the most cost-effective ways to promote your business or brand.

 How can I block Facebook?